exthari/README.md/README.md

 ## About Me

-- An aspiring ethical hacker and a CTF player 👤
+- An aspiring Ethical Hacker 👤
-- Currently developing my skills in Malware analysis , Reverse engineering , PWN 💻
+- Currently developing my skills in Penetration Testing, Reverse engineering & PWN 💻
-- I also Love to script exploits with C++ and Python for various vulnerability 📜
+- I also write automated scripts & exploits with C++ and Python 📜

 ## What will you find in my Repo